HackerHyper/HackerHyper.github.io/_pages/includes/intro.md

 My research interest includes Multi-modal(view) Learning, Information Retrieval, Pattern Recognition.
 I have published 5+ papers <a href='https://scholar.google.com/citations?hl=zh-CN&user=zYrKCHIAAAAJ'></a> at the top international AI conferences such as ICME, APWEB-WAIM.
 I Serve as a reviewer for ACM MM, IEEE ICME, ICASSP, and Neural Computing and Applications.

-I had been working at Alibaba Cloud for 6 years, working in algorithms for natural language processing.
+I had been working at Alibaba Cloud for 6 years, working in algorithms for Natural Language Processing.
+I was promoted to algorithm expert (P7) in 2019.